 Later funds were collected for a “dārul ulūm Musalmanān”, a Muslim University in which many generously contributed.

-Evidence of all this exist not only in the form of cartoons lampooning him, but also a large number of epigraphs: inscribed stones giving the names of the donors!
+Evidence of Sir Syed asking for donations exist not only in the form of cartoons lampooning him, but also via a large number of epigraphs: inscribed stones giving the names of the donors!

 A Cartoon in Awadh Panch, 1881